qtepics/qtepics.github.io/getting_started.md

 For CentsOS Stream 8, do this .....

-For Alma 9, the FFMpeg does not build.
+For Alma 9, the FFMpeg does not build yet.
 Unset the QE_FFMPEG environment variable.

 ## <span style='color:#006666'>EPICS Qt</span>